ShanelPeiris/Academic-Projects/README.md

 # Academic-Projects

-This is a repository of all my projects done during my Masters in Applied Economics program at the Univercity of Cincinnati
+This is a repository of all my projects done during my Masters in Applied Economics program at the University of Cincinnati

 #Econometrics Project
 #DRIVERS OF CRIME IN THE UNITED STATES INVESTIGATING HOW POVERTY AND DEMOGRAPHIC FACTORS INFLUENCE CRIME RATE- Senal , Shanel Peiris